The best hotels with gardens

 Looking for a place for a holiday in the UK that also has a stunning garden?
-Here are a selection of the best garden hotels, including self catering apartments, which offer access to gorgeous gardens, often with significant horticultural heritage thrown in.
+Here are a selection of the best hotels with gardens, including B&Bs and self catering accommodation, which offer access to gorgeous gardens, often with significant horticultural heritage thrown in.
 There's a chance to stay on the Chatsworth Estate, stay in a house surrounded by a garden once cultivated by the likes of Penelope Hobhouse and watch over one of Humphrey Repton's lovely landscapes too.

 Pick your favourites of these hotels with gardens.

 Don't miss our round up of the best Air BnBs with gardens too.

 The best hotels with gardens in the UK

 This six-bedroom farmhouse is located at Hauser & Wirth Somerset, site of Piet Oudolf’s perennial meadow.
 Renovated by Argentinian architect Luis Laplace, the interiors celebrate the natural antiquity of the building, combining original fittings with bold twists and unique artworks.
 A short walk away, through the historic farmyard buildings, now the art gallery, the Oudolf Field brims with colour in the summer months as its 17 curving, interlocking garden beds explode with rudbeckias, echinaceas, heleniums, sedums, actaeas and veronicastrums.

 The Newt in Somerset, Bruton, Somerset